find your perfect postgrad program

 • Skills gained from environmental study

-Studying a postgraduate course in the environment enables one to master the basic knowledge necessary to understand environmental issues gaining comprehensive skills and generally contribute to leadership and sustainability careers.
-Primary environmental study skills include:
+Studying a postgraduate course in the environment will enable you to master knowledge and the gain experience necessary to understand environmental issues, whilst learning comprehensive skills and generally contribute to leadership and sustainability careers.

 • Utilise relevant project management, monitoring and evaluation techniques.

-• Consider environmental policies and principles when engaging in decision making.
+• Consider environmental policies and principles when engaging in decision-making.

 • Integrate and mobilise information from an interdisciplinary perspective.